openvinotoolkit/open_model_zoo/demos/formula_recognition_demo/python/README.md

                         Required.
 Path to a folder with images, path to an image files, integer identificator of the camera or path to the video.
 See README.md for details.
+  -no_show, --no_show   Optional.
+Suppress pop-up window with rendered
+                        formula.
   -o OUTPUT_FILE, --output_file OUTPUT_FILE
                         Optional.
 Path to file where to store output.
 If not mentioned, result will be stored in the console.